DR650 Race Tech Rear Shock Gold Valve Installation Pictorial

 Clamp the shock body in a vise, install the compression adjuster and partially fill the reservoir with light (3w) shock fluid.
 Slide the bladder into the reservoir.
 You want some fluid to overflow to guarantee there is no air trapped in the reservoir.
 Push the bladder down far enough to install the retaining ring and then pull the bladder cap up to seat against the ring.

-Fill the shock body nearly to the top, wrap the Teflon seal around the valve body (not pictured) and slide the shaft assembly into the shock body.
+Fill the shock body nearly to the top, wrap the Teflon seal (not pictured) around the valve bodyand slide the shaft assembly into the shock body.
 Work it up and down to bleed out any air bubbles.
 With the shaft near full extension push the seal head into the shock body.
 Again, you want fluid to overflow to be sure no air is trapped in the shock.
 Push the seal head down into the shock body and install the retaining ring then tap the cap in place over the seal head.
 You can use some compressed air in the bladder to make sure the bladder cap and seal head are firmly seated against their retaining rings.

 Install the spring, spring seat and aluminum collar.
 If you are installing the same spring turn the spring preload adjusters down until your spring length matches the measurement you made at the start.
 If you are installing a new spring set it about 1/2" to 3/4" longer and set the sag after installation.
 Bleed the air out of the bladder and refill with 175 psi of nitrogen.
 OK, so you will probably have to take your shock down to your local bike shop to have it filled with nitrogen.
 Call before you go to make sure they can do it though.
 Image above shows the shock all rebuilt and pretty!